Eat, Sip, Shop: Browse locally made items from 45-plus vendors at new Northampton County market

 Duck Donuts, with a mission of delivering “smiles and warm, delicious and made-to-order donuts just the way you like,” is coming soon to the Southmont Plaza, at 4403 Southmont Way, Suite 2 in Bethlehem Township, according to storefront signage.

 The new location, between Wayback Burgers and Holiday Hair, will supplement another Lehigh Valley Duck Donuts shop that opened in 2017 in the Tilghman Square, at Broadway and Cetronia Road in South Whitehall Township.
-Read full story.
+Full story.

 Ramen and sushi chain, known for incorporating gold flakes into dishes, opens 1st Lehigh Valley location